Sun-lab/ideas_pipeline/COVID/README.md

 [2e_summarize_results_qvalue.R](https://github.com/Sun-lab/ideas_pipeline/blob/main/COVID/2e_summarize_results_qvalue.R) gets number of significant genes under qvalue cutoff 0.01 & 0.05 for different methods, the odds ratio (conditional MLE given my fisher.test in R) of overlap between significant genes given by different methods and the one-sided pvalue from fisher's exact test.

+**Rerun by filtering out genes appearing in less than 10% of cells**

+3b-4e

 ## References
 <a id="1">[1]</a>
 Schulte-Schrepping, Jonas, et al. "Severe COVID-19 is marked by a dysregulated myeloid cell compartment."
 Cell 182.6 (2020): 1419-1440.